 Iona will be the name of the newest P&O Cruises flagship due to launch in 2020.
 At 180,000 tons she will be the biggest cruise ship ever built for the British market, with a capacity for 5,200 guests.
 P&O Cruises launched a competition to name the new cruise ship last year which had over 30,000 applicants.
-The winner will receive VIP tickets to the ship’s naming ceremony in spring 2020.
+The winner received VIP tickets to the ship’s naming ceremony in spring 2020.

 Inspired by the island Iona in the Inner Hebrides, the name is said to represent a celebration of the sea and our island nation.
 It also continues the P&O Cruises tradition of ending ship names with an ‘A.’ P&O Cruises senior vice president Paul Ludlow stated: